Understanding and Including Children with Autism

 How do you and your team go about enriching the learning experience of ASD children?

 Each child is different so we would follow their interests, as we do with all others, and then cater the environment or experience so they can be included.
-Sometimes this means giving them an opportunity to explore an activity on their own before they join the group, other times it may be they only want to watch and we try to support them in this.
+Sometimes this means giving them an opportunity to explore an activity on their own before they join the group, other times it may be they only want to watch, and we try to support them in this.

 We provide opportunities for ASD children to have their own space and to be able to choose when to take part or not.
-We may need special equipment, which our inclusion support team is able to assist with, and sometimes we can get funding to help with this.
+We may need special equipment, which our inclusion support team is able to assist with, and sometimes we can get funding to support this.
 Sometimes we may need to look at the amount of lighting, noise, and visual noise we have around as this can cause meltdowns or distractions that trigger behavioural changes.

 Educating families and children who will meet and interact with this child is also vital.
-We need as many people as possible to understand what the child is going through so they are not judged harshly or shunned due to behavioural outbreaks.
-We also need to have action plans to ensure other children are not at risk of being harmed by outbursts and that they are getting the attention they also need.
+We need as many people as possible to understand what the child is going through so they are not judged or shunned due to behavioural outbreaks.
+We also need to have action plans to ensure other children are not at risk of being harmed by outbursts and that they are also getting the attention they need.
 It can be a real balancing act for all.

 Guardian is in large part a social journey for small children.
 What are the barriers that ASD children face and how do you help them overcome these?